flare-foundation/docs/docs/tech/glossary.md

 : The Flare Time Series Oracles provide external information to the Flare network in a decentralized manner, by using multiple independent data providers that are rewarded for providing accurate information.
 [Read more...](./ftso.md)

 Governance { #governance }
-: Mechanism to propose, vote and implement changes on a blockchain protocol.
+: Mechanism to propose, vote, and implement changes on a blockchain protocol.
 On Flare, anybody can propose updates and token holders vote to accept them.

 Hot Wallet { #hot_wallet }
 : A [wallet](#wallet) whose private key is stored on a server connected permanently to the internet.
 This makes the key convenient to use by automated programs, but makes it more vulnerable to theft than an offline key (see [cold wallet](#cold_wallet)), as unauthorized access to the server could steal the key.